-CENTRAL creation details - CENTRAL is comprised of records retrieved from PubMed/MEDLINE, Embase, ClinicalTrials.gov, KoreaMed, all Review Groups' Specialized Registers and records identified by handsearching various biomedical sources.
+CENTRAL creation details - CENTRAL is comprised of records retrieved from PubMed/MEDLINE, Embase, ClinicalTrials.gov, KoreaMed, WHO ICTRP, all Review Groups' Specialized Registers and records identified by handsearching various biomedical sources.
 This page on the Cochrane Library describes the process.

 Archie (central server for managing documents and contacts details)

 Cochrane Register of Studies (CRS Web)

 The Cochrane Register of Studies (CRS) is both a data repository and a data management tool.
 As a ‘meta-register’ or repository for Specialised Registers from all Cochrane groups, including Cochrane Review Groups, it provides a central storage facility.
 The Cochrane Central Register of Controlled Trials (CENTRAL) is drawn from the CRS; all Cochrane groups that publish records in CENTRAL do so via the CRS.
 The CRS is also a powerful management tool which enables Cochrane groups to develop their Specialised Registers and to support literature searching activities for individual Cochrane Reviews.